 Attributes of a Well-Made Web Application Architecture

 Hopefully, the web app architecture subject is a little less murky for you now.
-However, we are pretty sure you want to know what are the benefits a well-made web application architecture can bring.
+However, we are pretty sure you want to know what benefits a well-made web application architecture can bring.

 If your web app structure is created specifically to suit your unique business needs, you will observe improvements in: